ashumz/hackshop/app/all/content/cards/ideation.md

 - [ ] Go around as a team and put your sticky notes on a wall as you say what you wrote.

-- [ ] Group similar ideas together
+- [ ] Group similar ideas together.

 Awesome!
 Move on to the next card -- Paper Prototypes.